 by Diana Price

-Three women share their stories about undergoing breast cancer related surgery and breast reconstruction.
+Plastic surgeon Dr Constance Chen MD and three women share their stories about undergoing breast reconstruction.

 “What lies behind us and what lies ahead of us are tiny matters compared to what lies within us.”

 Among breast cancer patients who opt for breast reconstruction, 80% undergo implant-based breast reconstruction.
 Studies by implant manufacturers, however, show that within three years, three out of four breast reconstruction patients with implants will experience at least one complication, such as pain, infection, hardening, or the need for additional surgery.
 Many women live with chronic implant problems, or else they undergo multiple operations to adjust or replace their implants with new implants in the hope of improving their implant-based breast reconstruction.

 According to plastic and reconstructive surgeon Dr. Constance M Chen, “There is a risk of cosmetic and health problems in the first few years, and the risks increase over time.
 Implants aren’t expected to last forever.
 Most have a ten-year warranty although many will have to be removed before that.
 But women should know that there are alternatives to replacing failed implants that will give them a more natural result and a long-lasting solution.”